A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 Young, Nelson |

-relatives and other residents of the community, the funeral of the late
+of the immediate relatives and other residents of the community, the funeral of

-Nelson Young was held from his late residence at Gretna and was conducted by
+the late Nelson Young was held from his late residence at Gretna and was

-Rev. A.C.
+conducted by Rev. A.C.
 McCallum, minister of the Bay circuit.
-Favorite hymns of the deceased
+Favorite hymns

-were sung and Mrs. Herbert Mellow presided at the organ.
-The choir
+of the deceased were sung and Mrs. Herbert Mellow presided at the organ.
+The

-contributed the selection “Jesus, Saviour Pilot Me.”
-Mr. McCallum delivered
+choir contributed the selection “Jesus, Saviour Pilot Me.”
+Mr. McCallum

-mourned by a large number of people.
-The pall-bearers were Bismark Edgar,
+Fredericksburgh will be mourned by a large number of people.
+The pall-bearers

 Feb